Some suggestions...

 • How do I apply?

-Firstly, it is important to establish that you are eligible, please see the priority groups listed within our financial support pages.
+Before applying, it's important to check that you meet the eligibility criteria.
+Please refer to the priority groups listed on our financial support pages.

-We would then encourage learners who may be eligible for support to apply as soon as possible as all applications will be dealt with on a first come, first served basis.
+If you believe you may qualify, we encourage you to submit your application as early as possible.
+All applications will be dealt with on a first come, first served basis.

-You should complete, sign and submit an application form online.
-You should ensure that all sections are completed in full and the application is submitted with all necessary relevant evidence.
-Photographs or electronic scanned copies of evidence are to also be submitted online.
+You will need to complete, sign and submit an application form online.
+Please ensure that all sections are completed in full and that all required evidence is uploaded.
+Photographs or electronic scanned copies of supporting documents are accepted.

-Incomplete applications will either be returned to you or any missing information will be requested via email.
-Failure to provide the correct supporting evidence will cause a delay in the processing of the application.
+If your application is incomplete, it will either be returned to you, or any missing information will be requested via email.
+Providing incorrect or insufficient evidence will cause a delay in the processing of your application.

-Once all of the funding has been allocated, you will be added to a waiting list.
-In the event that more funds are made available to the College, we will contact you.
+Once all available funding has been allocated, any further applicants will be added to a waiting list.
+If additional funds become available to the College, we will contact you.

 • Do I need to provide anything with my application?

-The College will accept the following documents as evidence of receipt of benefits or income from employment:
+The College will accept the following documents as evidence of benefits received or income from employment:

-• Universal Credit award statement for the three most recent assessment periods showing that their earnings in that period or electronic screenshots of UC application/entitlement
+• Universal Credit award statements for the three most recent assessment periods, showing earnings for each period, or electronic screenshots confirming your Universal Credit entitlement

-• Department of Work and Pensions (DWP) letter setting out the guarantee element of State Pension
+• A Department for Work and Pensions (DWP) letter confirming the guaranteed element of State Pension Credit

-• P60 End of Year Certificate for the preceding tax year plus the last 3 consecutive months pay slips or a formal written statement of earnings from an employer for any member of the family, aged 18 or over, who is presently in paid employment.
+• A P60 End of Year Certificate for the previous tax year, plus the last three consecutive months’ payslips, or a formal written statement of earnings from an employer for any household member aged 18 or over who is currently in paid employment

-• SA302 Self-Assessment Tax Calculation or a copy of Annual Accounts with an accompanying letter from an Accountant confirming income during the preceding tax year for any member of the family aged 18 years or over, who is presently self-employed.
+• An SA302 Self‑Assessment Tax Calculation or a copy of Annual Accounts, accompanied by a letter from an accountant confirming income for the previous tax year, for any household member aged 18 or over who is currently self‑employed

-Additional evidence of income may be requested for applications made under exceptional circumstances.
+Please note - All evidence must be dated within 3 calendar months of the application date.
+Additional evidence may be requested for applications submitted under exceptional circumstances.

-The College will not accept the following documents as evidence of receipt of benefits or income from employment:
+The College can not accept the following documents as evidence of benefits or income:

 • Bank statements